The Center for Cosmetic Surgery

 WHAT IS BREAST AUGMENTATION RECOVERY LIKE?

-Augmentation surgery does have some discomfort, although many patients are surprised with how easy the recovery is.
+There is some discomfort after the procedure, although many patients are surprised with how easy the recovery is.
 If the implants are placed beneath the muscle, then the pain typically requires narcotic medication for 1 to 4 days.
 Muscle-relaxing medications can help with muscle spasms.
-If the implants are placed above the muscle, some patients require nothing more than Tylenol to control the mild discomfort, while others require stronger medication for a few days.
+If they are placed above the muscle, some patients require nothing more than Tylenol to control the mild discomfort, while others require stronger medication for a few days.

 BREAST AUGMENTATION RECOVERY TIMELINE

-Even though healing after breast augmentation surgery is different for everyone, here is a typical postoperative timeline:
+Even though healing after a boob job is different for everyone, here is a typical postoperative timeline:

-• First 24 hours post-op: Patients are typically fatigued from surgery and anesthesia.
+- First 24 hours post-op: Patients are typically fatigued from surgery and anesthesia.
 Some experience nausea, which can be treated with medications and tends to resolve fairly quickly.
-The chest can feel tight, especially of the implants are submuscular.
+The chest can feel tight, especially if the procedure involves submuscular placement.
 It is common to have sensory changes after surgery, and some parts of the breast may be numb or oversensitive.
 The implants start high and will settle with time.
 This can be pronounced during the first week.
 Bruising is typically mild.
 If a mastopexy was performed, the longer incisions and more involved surgery may lead to more significant bruising.

-• 5 to 7 days post-op: By the end of the first week of recovery, most patients are back to non-strenuous work.
-Driving can also resume, provided the patient is not on any narcotics or muscle relaxants.
-Many people will begin going for walks to ease back into physical activity.
+- 5 to 7 days post-op: By the end of the first week of recovery, most patients are back to non-strenuous work.
+If you’ve stopped taking narcotics or muscle relaxants, you can resume driving.
+Many people start taking walks.
 Heart rate and blood pressure should remain normal for 2 weeks after surgery, however.

-• 2 to 4 weeks post-op: The acute discomfort after surgery is typically gone by this point, though the breasts can remain tender for weeks.
+- 2 to 4 weeks post-op: The acute discomfort after surgery is typically gone by this point, though the breasts can remain tender for weeks.
 Patients should continue wearing a supportive bra for the first month.
-Light exercise that doesn’t involve the upper body is also permitted.
+You can engage in light exercise that doesn’t involve the upper body.

-• 4 to 6 weeks post-op: More vigorous activities can resume after the first month.
-The breast implants will have started settling, although final shape can take months to evolve.
-Scar creams can be applied to healing incisions as soon as the surgical tape falls off.
+- 4 to 6 weeks post-op: More vigorous activities can resume after the first month.
+The breast implants will have started settling, although the final shape can take months to evolve.
+You can apply scar creams to healing incisions as soon as the surgical tape falls off.
 Patients can start more aggressive scar therapies like microneedling or fractional laser treatments at 6 weeks.

 Patients are encouraged to contact our office at any point after surgery if they have questions or concerns.